yashs97/minesweeper_solver/README.md

 ![Screenshot](screenshot.png)

-To run the Assembly Implementation:
+<h2>To run the Assembly Implementation:</h2>

-This part was coded specifically with performace metrics like Dynamic and Static Instructions in mind,
+This part was coded specifically with performace metrics like Dynamic Execution Length Static Instructions and Operand storage requirements in mind.

 You'll have to download the MiSaSiM MIPS ISA Simulator from http://lindawills.ece.gatech.edu/misasim/index.html to run the assembly code.